faushine/faushine.github.io/_posts/2019-06-06-02-shell scripts.md

 ## How does the operating system know where to look for your program

-it looks in the enviromment variable, PATH eg, echo $PATH can use 'env'
+it looks in the environment variable, PATH eg, echo $PATH can use 'env'

 bin-binary
-env-enviromment configuration
+env-environment configuration

 \#!/bin/bash